How To Target Real Estate Market Like A Professional Investor

 Everything you’ve heard about starting a real estate investment as a newbie was to buy cheap in a good location and sell high.

-In reality, a property in a suitable location is pricey, and the fair market value is stable on the high side, and frankly, it is nearly impossible to buy such properties – CHEAP.
+In reality, a property in a suitable location is pricey, and the fair market value is stable on the high side.
+Frankly, it is nearly impossible to buy such properties – CHEAP.

 So, what do you do when you want to select a target real estate market?